brucellino/fgapiserver-role/README.md

 FutureGateway API server
 =========

-A role to deploy the web-facing API server of the Future Gateway
+A role to deploy the web-facing API server of the Future Gateway.
+Developed specifically to run inside a container, so no init sorry for you.

 Requirements
 ------------